istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

     $ export NAMESPACE=tutorial
     {{< /text >}}

-1. Set your configuration to the file you downloaded in previous steps:
+1. Set your configuration to the file you created in the previous tutorial steps:

     {{< text bash >}}
     $ export KUBECONFIG=./${NAMESPACE}-user-config.yaml